benchristel/process-to-processes/src/intro/index.md

 So, the health of the system rests on trust, and trust rests on programmers' expertise.
 In order for the system to be truly healthy, we, the programmers, must be experts.
 We have to continuously improve our skills and practices.
 That's where this book comes in.

 Some other resources on software engineering seem to assume that buggy software, poor-quality code, etc. are due to programmers' moral failings: their immaturity, laziness, or resistance to change.
 This idea I wholeheartedly reject.
 I believe that most people want to do their best work and to do the right thing—though the rightest thing they know how to do may still be ineffective.
+The way to make software better is not to will ourselves to "be more professional," whatever that means.
+Instead, we should be building up our expertise so that we can make the computers do what we want, every time, with no fuss, slop, or panic.

 <!--
 One of my own experiences may be instructive here.
 In 2015, the consultancy I was working for took on a project for a Fortune Global 50 company based in Germany.
 The project had many challenges, both social and technical, but the thing that ultimately killed it was the quality of our code.
 After working on the product (a phone app) for almost a year, we handed it off to the client.
 Unfortunately, the programmers at the client company found they couldn't understand or improve our code, and they ended up throwing all of it away and rewriting it.